 The 2013 Senior Lien Bonds will be issued under the authority granted to the City as a home rule unit of local government under the Illinois Constitution of 1970.
 The 2013 Senior Lien Bonds will be issued pursuant to an ordinance adopted by the City Council of the City on March 13, 2013 (the "Bond Ordinance").
-The 2013 Senior Lien Bonds will also be issued and secured under the Master Indenture of Trust Securing Chicago O'Hare International Airport General Airport Revenue Senior Lien Obligations dated as of September 1, 2012 (the "Senior Lien Master Indenture") from the City to U.S. Bank National Association, Chicago, Illinois, as successor trustee to LaSalle Bank National Association (the "Trustee"), as supplemented by the Forty-Fourth Supplemental Indenture (the "Forty-Fourth Supplemental Indenture"), the Forty-Fifth Supplemental Indenture (the "Forty-Sixth Supplemental Indenture"), and the Forty-Seventh Supplemental Indenture (the "Forty-Fourth Supplemental Indenture"), the Forty-Fourth Supplemental Indenture (the "Forty-Sixth Supplemental Indenture"), the Forty-Seventh Supplemental Indenture (the "Forty-Seventh Supplemental Indenture"), the Forty-Fourth Supplemental Indenture (the "Forty-Sixth Supplemental Indenture"), the Forty-Seventh Supplemental Indenture (the "2013 Supplemental Indenture"), the Forty-South Supplemental Indenture, Forty-Sixth Supplemental Indenture and Forty-Seventh Supplemental Indenture and Forty-Seventh Supplemental Indenture and Forty-Seventh Supplemental Indenture") and each a "2013 Supplemental Indenture") each dated as of October 1, 2013 and each from the City to the Trustee.
+The 2013 Senior Lien Bonds will also be issued and secured under the Master Indenture of Trust Securing Chicago O'Hare International Airport General Airport Revenue Senior Lien Obligations dated as of September 1, 2012 (the "Senior Lien Master Indenture") from the City to U.S. Bank National Association, Chicago, Illinois, as successor trustee to LaSalle Bank National Association (the "Trustee"), as supplemented by the Forty-Fourth Supplemental Indenture (the "Forty-Fourth Supplemental Indenture"), the Forty-Fifth Supplemental Indenture (the "Forty-Fifth Supplemental Indenture"), the Forty-Sixth Supplemental Indenture, Forty-Fifth Supplemental Indenture, Forty-Sixth Supplemental Indenture, Forty-Sixth Supplemental Indenture, Forty-Sixth Supplemental Indenture and Forty-Seventh Supplemental (collectively the "2013 Supplemental Indentures" and each a "2013 Supplemental Indenture") each dated as of October 1, 2013 and each from the City to the Trustee.

-The Senior Lien Master Indenture grants to the Trustee a first lien on and pledge of Revenues to secure (i) the 2013 Senior Lien Bonds which are described in this Official Statement, (ii) all of the previously issued and outstanding Senior Lien Bonds (the "Existing Senior Lien Bonds" which, together with the 2013 Senior Lien Bonds, are herein referred to as the "Senior Lien Bonds"), and (iii) any other Senior Lien Obligations issued by the City in accordance with the Senior Lien Master Indenture.
+The Senior Lien Master Indenture grants to the Trustee a first lien on and pledge of Revenues to secure (i) the 2013 Senior Lien Bonds which are described in this Official Statement, (ii) all of the previously issued and outstanding Senior Lien Bonds (the

+"Existing Senior Lien Bonds" which, together with the 2013 Senior Lien Bonds, are herein referred to as the "Senior Lien Bonds"), and (iii) any other Senior Lien Obligations issued by the City in accordance with the Senior Lien Master Indenture.